 Greece’s central government recorded a primary cash deficit of 6.97 billion euros up to October, from a deficit of 9.04 billion euros last year, according to figures released by the Bank of Greece on Wednesday.

-Greece’s seasonally adjusted (SA) unemployment rate fell just below 19 percent to 18.9 percent in August, from an upward revised figure of 19.1 percent in July, the Hellenic Statistical Authority’s (ELSTAT) data showed on Thursday.
+Greece’s seasonally adjusted (SA) unemployment rate dropped to 13 percent in September, from 13.9 percent in August, Hellenic Statistical Authority (ELSTAT) data showed on Wednesday.

 The budget primary balance up to October landed at a deficit of 7.2 billion euros, compared with a deficit of 9.07 billion in the same period last year, according to the preliminary Finance Ministry (MoF) budget execution data released on Monday.

 Although the Greek authorities did not underestimate the wave of price hikes that started swelling in the summer, it is becoming evident in official data releases that inflation will be far-reaching and most likely will last for longer than the government had hoped or planned for.

 The number of building permits issued in Greece picked up again in August, rising by 12.7 percent year-on-year (YoY), from an increase of 6.8 percent in July, according to Hellenic Statistical Authority (ELSTAT) data released on Friday.

 The European Commission continued to revise upwards its estimates for Greek growth in 2021, moving up to 7.1 pct in the autumn forecasts released on Thursday, from 4.3 pct growth seen in the summer forecasts in July.